isabella232/dynamic-media-classic.en-1/help/dynamic-media-classic-desktop-app.md

     * macOS: `~/Library/Application\ Support/com.adobe.DMCDesktop/Local\ Store/`
     * Windows: `C:\Users\YourUserName\AppData\Roaming\com.adobe.DMCDesktop\Local Store`

+## Known limitation in Dynamic Media Classic 2021.1

+* The **[!UICONTROL Server]** drop-down list is empty after updating to Dynamic Media Classic desktop app 20.21.1 &ndash; Scenario: You install and sign in to Dynamic Media Classic 20.20.1 or 20.20.2, then close the application.
+Then update to Dynamic Media Classic 20.21.1.
+When you attempt to sign in, the **[!UICONTROL Server]** drop-down list in the **[!UICONTROL Sign in to your account]** dialog box is empty.
+To work around this issue, [manually clear the cache](#clear-cache).

 ## Known limitations in Dynamic Media Classic 20.20.1 (fixed in 20.20.2)